Synceratus/Synceratus/README.md

 ## Take A Peek! 👀 <img align="right" src="https://komarev.com/ghpvc/?username=Synceratus&style=flat&label=PEEKERS!&color=07a892">

-Hello there, I'm Zaiden! 👋 I'm an 18-year-old student who is interested in the tech field, specifically computer science and cybersecurity.
+Hello there, I'm Zaiden! 👋 I'm an 18-year-old student who's interested in the tech field, specifically computer science and cybersecurity.

 ### 🗨️ A way to contact me